Thinking sustainably about mental healthcare; let’s start at the beginning

 Dr Katherine Kennet

-CT3 (Psychiatry), Barnet Child & Adolescent Mental Health Service (East)
+CT3 (Psychiatry), Barnet Child and Adolescent Mental Health Service (East)